 A student at Dominican College may opt for a double undergraduate major.
-In normal circumstances, both majors must be declared by the end of the freshman year.
-In no circumstances can a second major be declared after the end of the junior year.
+In normal circumstances, both majors must be declared by major be declared after the end of the junior year.
 The student must have a cumulative grade point average of 2.7 or higher at the time of declaration.
 For transfer students, the cumulative grade point average will be based on performance over all prior institutions unless the student has completed at least 24 credits at the College.
 A faculty advisor from each of the majors must approve the student's request for a dual major.
 Upon approval, the student must meet all the requirements of each of the majors.
 In addition, a minimum of 24 credits for the second major must not be shared with the other major's core or electives.
 For in-person registration, both advisors must sign the registration card.
 For online registration, the student must check off both advisors' names on the course selection site.
 Separate degrees are awarded only when the majors cross degrees: i.e., B.A., B.S., B.S.Ed., B.S.N., or B.S.W.